COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Experiments

 On both the emotion datasets we trained and evaluated our audiovisual fusion models in regression as well as classification settings.
 To train the regression models, we directly used the continuous-valued labels as targets in the range [-1, 1].
 For classification, we first mapped the continuous emotion values to three different classes for valence (positive, neutral, negative) and arousal (high, neutral, low) individually.
 For this binning, we chose the thresholds of -0.05 and 0.05 to draw the boundaries between the three above-mentioned bins.
 We adjusted the binning thresholds and picked the aforementioned values, to minimise the imbalances in the resultant class-wise label distributions.

-\textbf{Addressing Imbalanced Emotion Class Label Distributions.} Despite carefully tuning the binning thresholds, class-wise label distributions for both datasets still have significant imbalances, as shown in~\Cref{fig:label_dists}.
+\textbf{Addressing Imbalanced Emotion Class Label Distributions.} Despite carefully tuning the binning thresholds, class-wise label distributions of the dimensional emotion datasets still have significant imbalances, as shown in~\Cref{fig:label_dists}.
 To mitigate the effect of this problem, we applied two general techniques while training the classification models: a. non-uniform sampling of the training instances for different classes and b. class-weighted cross-entropy loss.
-In the former, we modified the sampling criteria to oversample for the minority classes and undersample for the majority classes based on the number of examples available for each class in the train set.
+In the former, we modified the sampling criteria to over sample for the minority classes and under sample for the majority classes based on the number of examples available for each class in the train set.
 In the latter technique, we divided the cross-entropy loss values for different classes by their relative bin size (in the train set).